NicoJanE/X11-GUI-Dev-Template-Stack/README.md

 >
 > ### Preview Markdown Files(.md)
 >
->To preview the Markdown (.md) files in this project, one of the best solutions is to open these files in Visual Studio Code (VSC) and install the plugin: **Markdown Preview GitHub Styling** (Tested with version 2.04).
+>To preview the Markdown (.md) files in this project, one of the solutions is to open these files in Visual Studio Code (VSC) and install the plugin: **Markdown Preview GitHub Styling** (Tested with version 2.04).
 Other plugins, or plugins for other programs, may not always work correctly with the file links in the documentation.
 I use the file link syntax supported by GitHub (Jekyll), which is also compatible with the above-mentioned plugin.
 >
 > To display the Preview screen in VSC:
 >- Ensure that you are **not** working in ***Restricted mode***.